Contact us today for a free quote.

 How Does Great Crested Newt District Licensing Work?

 Natural England has mapped out specific areas which represent the best locations for newt populations to thrive.
-Habitats will be created in these areas and will be monitored and maintained for 25 years.
+Habitat creation in these areas will be monitored and maintained for 25 years.

 The Main Benefits of the District License Scheme